waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Current Investigation: Team Rocket Hideout

 *   **Objective:** Find the Team Rocket Boss and disable the radio signal.
-*   **Current Location:** Team Rocket Hideout, Floor B3F.
+*   **Current Location:** Team Rocket Hideout, Floor B2F.
 *   **Key Discoveries:** The hideout entrance is in the Mahogany Mart.
 The ladder at (27, 2) on B1F is a one-way exit to the Mahogany Mart.
 Picking up an item with a full bag causes a dialogue loop.
 Defeated NPC sprites can block paths.
 The eastern and western halves of B3F are disconnected.
+The eastern section of B2F is a dead end.
-*   **Current Hypothesis:** I missed a trigger on B1F or B2F that opens the path forward.
-My next step is to return to B2F to re-explore.
+*   **Current Hypothesis:** The western area of B2F is a maze that must be navigated to reach an interactive element (computer or Voltorb) that will open the path to the boss's room on B3F.
-*   **Alternative Hypothesis:** The `OathScript` bookshelves in the western part of B3F are a puzzle, but I need to find a different way to access them.
+*   **Alternative Hypothesis:** The solution requires an interaction outside the maze.
+Perhaps an NPC like Lance must be spoken to again, or a previously defeated grunt holds a key.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL (from Rocket Girl on B3F)